 Drizzy.
 The 6 God.
 The Boy.
 Champagne Papi.
 However you think of him, it’s undeniable that there just isn’t anyone quite like Drake.
 Not even the release of his relatively lackluster fifth album Scorpion (let alone his evisceration in Pusha-T‘s brutal diss track “The Story of Adidon”) can come close to dulling his cultural clout.
 Like him or not, he’s here to stay.

 So what have we been doing?
-Revisiting Drake’s back catalog naturally.
+Revisiting old Drake songs naturally.
 In the past, we whipped up a ranking of all of his full-lengths so far compiled by a native Torontoan no less to ensure maximum authenticity.
-Now however, we present the fruits of our labor of what ended up being a task of Herculean proportions: organizing a definitive list of 25 of the 6 God’s very best songs.
+Now however, we present the fruits of our labor of what ended up being a task of Herculean proportions: organizing a definitive list of 25 Drake songs that represent the best of the 6 God’s catalogue.

 Obviously, there are a treasure trove of gems to choose from in the vault of Drake tracks.
 So to slightly whittle our options down, we have excluded any songs where Drake is merely a featured guest artist or any of his collaborative projects (sorry, What a Time to Be Alive, no hard feelings).
 So, after a great deal of internal strife and deliberating, here they are: The Top 25 Best Drake Songs of All Time.